The sections of the "Design" module

 Color

-The line color can be selected for each page.
+You can select a line color for each page.

 Width

-Define the width of the border lines in pixels, em or percent.
+Set the width of the border lines here in pixels, em, or percent.

-Same style / color / width for all sides
+Same style / same color / same width for all pages

-With this setting, the desired property only needs to be entered once in each case.
-It is then applied to all of the border sides.
+With this setting, you only need to enter the desired property once for each instance.
+It then applies to all sides of the frame.

-Here, you can define the space between the element content (e.g. text) to the border of the element.
-In each case, you can select the unit - pixel, em or percent - from the drop-down list.
+Here, you can adjust the spacing between the element's content (e.g., text) and the outer edge of the element.
+In the drop-down list, you can select either pixels, em, or percent.

-Here, you can define the space between the border of the element and the next adjacent or surrounding element.
-In each case, you can select the unit - pixel, em or percent - from the drop-down list.
+Here, you can set the distance from the outer edge of the element to the outer edge of the next adjacent or surrounding element.
+In the drop-down list, you can select either pixels, em, or percent.

-With this setting, the desired property only needs to be entered once in each case.
-It is then applied to all of the border sides.
+With this setting, you only need to enter the desired property once for each instance.
+It then applies to all sides of the element.

 History